ros2/ros2_documentation/source/Tutorials/UnderstandingROS2Nodes.rst

 In this tutorial, you utilized nodes created from the ``turtlesim`` package by running the executables ``turtlesim_node`` and ``turtle_teleop_key``.

 You learned how to use ``ros2 node list`` to discover active node names and ``ros2 node info`` to introspect on a single node.
-Hopefully now you can understand how these tools would be vital to understanding the flow of data in a complex, real-world robot system.
+These tools are vital to understanding the flow of data in a complex, real-world robot system.

 .. todo: "Next steps section" link to "Understanding ROS 2 topics" once all tutorials are done (no empty references)